simonhearne/webperfninja/_posts/2016-10-11-velocity-ny-2016-wrap-up.markdown

   feature: "../uploads/newyork_hero.jpg"
 toc: true
 layout: post
----

-Velocity New York seems like a distant memory now, especially with Velocity Europe around the corner.
+excerpt: Velocity New York seems like a distant memory now, especially with Velocity Europe around the corner.
 With that said, I have copious notes from the two day conference which I have summarised here.
 There were a lot of nuggets of wisdom which I’ll try to organise into a logical order.
+---

 (p.s., the [video of my talk](https://www.youtube.com/watch?v=__KEbUEFHpE) on performance for low powered devices is up!)